Globaldots/hexnode/commands/windows/HardwareReadinessForWin11.md

 * Upload the script `HardwareReadinessForWin11.ps1` to your Hexnode content repository.
 * Have an API key avaliable
 * Prepare a custom report, filtered by "OS Name" that should contain "Windows 10"
+* Prepare a dynamic group, filtered by "OS Name" that should contain "Windows 10".
+The dynamic group will be used to execute the script on its members rather that individually.
 * Ensure that the field "Device note" is included in the report, as it will be used to store the results of the script.
 * The script may fail to complete if the Windows firewall is blocking apps from outbound HTTPS connections on port 443.
 If that happens, run [the script to open port 443](open-firewall-access-443.ps1) for the Hexnode agent.